 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606), Section A - Summary and Amendments that Create Revenue from Contracts with Customers (Topic 606) and Other Assets and Deferred Costs-Contracts with Customers (Subtopic 340-40)."
 The amended guidance will enhance the comparability of revenue recognition practices and will be applied to all contracts with customers.
 Improved disclosures related to the nature, amount, timing, and uncertainty of revenue that is recognized are requirements under the amended guidance.
 The amendments in this update will be effective prospectively for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-The Company is currently evaluating the effects, if any, adopting this guidance will have on its consolidated financial statements.
+Taro is currently evaluating the potential effect of the adoption of ASU 2014-09 on the Company's financial position and results of operations.

 In April 2014, the FASB issued ASU No. 2014-08, "Presentation of Financial Statements (Topic 205) and Property, Plant, and Equipment (Topic 360): Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity."
 The guidance amends the definition of discontinued operations to limit the disposals that may be reported as discontinued operations.
 To be reported as discontinued operations, a disposal must be a result of a change in an entity's strategy and have a major effect on the entity's operations and financial results.
 The amendments also expand the disclosures required for discontinued operations to include additional information about the assets, liabilities, revenues, expenses, and cash flows of the discontinued operation.
 If a disposal does not qualify as discontinued operations under the amended guidance, the entity must disclose the disposal's pretax profit or loss.
 The amendments in this update will be effective prospectively for annual periods beginning on or after December 15, 2014, and interim periods within those years.
-The Company does not believe the adoption of this guidance will have a material impact on its consolidated financial statements.
+The adoption of ASU 2014-08 is not expected to have a material impact on the Company's financial position or results of operations.

 In July 2013, the FASB issued ASU No. 2013-11 "Income Taxes (Topic 740): Presentation of an Unrecognized Tax Benefit when a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists (A Consensus of the FASB Emerging Issues Task Force."
 The amended guidance clarifies when the unrecognized tax benefit should be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss and when the unrecognized tax benefit should be presented in the financial statements as a liability and not combined with the deferred tax asset.
 The guidance is effective for fiscal years, and interim periods, beginning after December 15, 2013.
-The adoption of this guidance is not expected to have a material effect on our results of operations, financial position or cash flows.
+The adoption of ASU 2013-11 did not have a material impact on the Company's financial position or results of operations.

 In March 2013, the FASB issued ASU No. 2013-05, "Foreign Currency Matters (Topic 830): Parent's Accounting for the Cumulative Translation Adjustment upon Derecognition of Certain Subsidiaries or Groups of Assets within a Foreign Entity or of an Investment in a Foreign Entity (a consensus of the FASB Emerging Issues Task Force)."
 The amendments in this standard clarify when to release the cumulative translation adjustment into net income when a parent either sells a part or all of its investment in a foreign entity.
 The amendments in this update were effective prospectively for fiscal years and interim reporting periods within those years beginning after December 15, 2013.
-The adoption of ASU 2013-05 is not expected to have a material impact on the Company's financial position or results of operations.
+The adoption of ASU 2013-05 did not have a material impact on the Company's financial position or results of operations.